DaoCasino/dice-game-front/README.md

 const onPlayNextButtonHandle = (...) => window.service.gameAction (...)
 ```

-### A little about the updateTypes parameter
+### A little about the actionType and updateType parameter
-The contract as a result of the execution of `action` can return different `updates`, what they will be when they return, it all depends on the developer of the game contract.
-Ask him to write down which action numbers to call and which update to expect from the contract.
-In the simplest case, when the game consists of one action, the contract ends the session and you will receive `GameFinished` = 4.
+The contract as a result of the execution of `action` can return different `updates`, what they will be when they return, it all depends on the developer of the game contract (see [Game life-cycle](https://github.com/daocasino/game-contract-sdk#game-life-cycle) description).
+Ask him to write down which `action` numbers to call and which `update` to expect from the contract.
+A complete list of `updateTypes` can be found [here](https://github.com/DaoCasino/platform-back/blob/master/models/game_session_update.go#L34-L41).

+In the simplest case, when the game consists of one action, the contract ends the session and you will receive `GameFinishedUpdate` = 4.
 In the SDK code this is the default value, so the `updateTypes` parameter can be omitted in the call to `newGame` and `gameAction`

 There are many more interesting methods in `GameService`, to put everything in your head, see the example of implementing game logic in the [Dice.js](./src/Dice.js) file.